browserengineering/book/book/embeds.md

 [^yes-performance]: Yes, performance!
-While it's true that in principle a non-web plugin can have higher peak performance, in practice they usually have worse overall performance when embedded within a web plage, especially on lower-end computers or mobile devices.
+While it's true that in principle a non-web plugin can have higher peak performance, in practice they usually have worse overall performance when embedded within a web page, especially on lower-end computers or mobile devices.
 That's because the plugin has its own, entirely different, rendering and execution system, which leads to more code and memory use, and worse performance coordination with the web page that